bob123456678/TrainControl/Readme.md

 <img src="assets/graphview.png?raw=true" alt="UI screenshot: autonomous graph visualizer" width="500">

-In addition to the continuous automated operation and point-to-point commands, you can also specify timetables and run your trains according to a predefined list to paths, subject to the constraints and protections of the graph model.
+In addition to the continuous automated operation and point-to-point commands, you can also specify timetables and run your trains according to a predefined list of paths, subject to the constraints and protections of the graph model.

 <img src="assets/timetable.png?raw=true" alt="UI screenshot: timetable" width="500">